Upolu

 Upolu is an island in Samoa, formed by a massive basaltic shield volcano which rises from the seafloor of the western Pacific Ocean.
 The island is 75 km long and 1125 km2 in area, making it the second largest of the Samoan Islands by area.
 With approximately 145,000 inhabitants, it is by far the most populous of the Samoan Islands.
 Upolu is situated to the southeast of Savai'i, the "big island".
-Apia, the capital, is in the middle of the north coast, and Faleolo International Airport is at the western end of the island.
+Apia, the capital, is in the middle of the north coast, and Faleolo International Airport at the western end of the island.
 The island has not had any historically recorded eruptions, although there is evidence of three lava flows, dating back only to between a few hundred and a few thousand years ago.

 In the Samoan branch of Polynesian mythology, Upolu was the first woman on the island.

 James Michener based his character Bloody Mary in Tales of the South Pacific (later a major character in the Rodgers and Hammerstein musical, South Pacific) on the owner of Aggie Grey's Hotel on the south end of the island.
 She was still running the hotel in 1960.
-A branch was later opened in Apia overlooking the harbor.
+A branch was later opened in Apia, overlooking the harbor.

 History

 In 1841, the island was the site of the Bombardment of Upolu, an incident during the United States Exploring Expedition.

 In the late 19th century, the Scottish writer Robert Louis Stevenson owned a 400 acre estate in the village of Vailima in Upolu.
 He died there in 1894 and is buried at the top of Mount Vaea overlooking his former estate.
 The Vailima estate was purchased in 1900 to serve as the official residence for the German governor of German Samoa.
 When the British/Dominion took over governance of the islands, they confiscated the estate and put it to the same use.
 It later served as the residence for the New Zealand administrator and, after independence, for the Samoan head of state.
-During World War II the US Navy built Naval Base Upolu on the island.
+During World War II, the US Navy built Naval Base Upolu on the island.

 2009 Samoa tsunami

 The island of Upolu was hit by a tsunami at 06:48:11 local time on 29 September 2009 (17:48:11 UTC).
-Twenty villages on Upolu's south side were reportedly destroyed, including Lepā, the home of Samoa's Prime Minister, Tuila'epa Sa'ilele Malielegaoi.
+Twenty villages on Upolu's south side were reportedly destroyed, including Lepā, the home of Samoa's prime minister, Tuila'epa Sa'ilele Malielegaoi.
 In Lepā, only the church and the village's welcome sign remained standing after the disaster.